7. How can i have an impact ?

 If you’re using coaching to help people learn, then you will already be working with real-life issues that they have to grapple with.
 You may need to spend time structuring how they can bring a new skill into their work in a way that works.

 Keep engagement and motivation high

 The most engaging thing is learning how to do something well.
 Mastery is more motivating than a game.
 But there are lots of different ways to get a group working together and get them practicing skills.
 Role-plays, table-top games that get at the skills, group discussions, fish-bowls… the list is long!
 You can find lots of ideas online, so we won’t go over them here.
 Boring training leads to people switching off, and not taking anything in.
 Training that is dominated by techniques lacks substance.
-A combination of keeping the interest up and using approaches that really work (LINK to “What works”, up page) is the way to go.
+A combination of keeping the interest up and using approaches that really work is the way to go.